-The pickled landlord of the William Wallace pub pours out an unsteadily large whisky for me.
-I raise it to the lined, similarly scrotum-faced regulars in this old dark pub, underneath the large, murderous looking, crossed claymore swords and an advert for Tuesday’s pub quiz.
+The pickled landlord of the William Wallace pub pours out an unsteadily large whisky.
+I raise it to the similarly lined, scrotum-faced, regulars in this old dark pub, underneath the large, murderous looking, crossed claymore swords.
+And an advert for Tuesday’s pub quiz.

 “Oh.
 But you come from here?”

-Slowing rising up, offended “Naw way lad,” tapping his chest “I’m from Fife!”
+Slowing rising up, offended “Naw way lad,” tapping at his chest “I’m from Fife!”

 “Oh.
 And is that nice?”

-With a flight booked to take us away to a new life in Greece in just 3 days’ time and with us still perched 416 miles north of Heathrow, we decide that our night in Stirling will really have to be our last night on this leisurely final stroll of Britain.
-Tomorrow we would head back to Glasgow and return the van and then have to take the usual quick, unseeing route back home by plane.
+With a flight booked to take us away to a new life in Greece in just 3 days’ time and with us still perched 420 miles north of Heathrow, we decide that our night here in Stirling will really have to be our very last night on this leisurely final stroll of Britain.
+Tomorrow we would head back to Glasgow, return the van, and then take the usual quick, unseeing route, back home by plane.

 Our closing night is spent under municipal council trees, the branches like tips of paintbrushes touching the sky dark blue, watched down on by the formidable glare of Wallace.

-We’ll miss out on Edinburgh entirely – the Athens of the North, of course – but then Edinburgh is again one of the few places in Britain that Passepartout has visited, as have I, and pretty much everyone else, so a city too well known to admit description anyway, as Dr Johnstone thought in his book too.
+We’ll miss out on Edinburgh entirely – the Athens of the North, of course – but then Edinburgh is one of those few places in Britain that Giristroula has visited, as have I, and pretty much everyone else too, so a city too well known to admit description anyway, as Dr Johnstone thought in his book on Scotland too.

-Our last morning breaks with the car park – previously silent, alone, dark and deserted of anyone but us and Wallace – suddenly full of early morning coach loads and a group of curious Chinese trying to peer into the van.
+Our last morning dawns with the car park – previously silent, alone, dark and deserted of anyone but us and Wallace – suddenly full of early morning coach-loads.
+A group of curious Chinese stand outside, trying to peer into our van.

 A final glower from Braveheart up on his plinth and that’s it.